Eddy Israfilov: Alcorcón

 On 29 January 2018, after cutting ties with Nàstic, Eddy signed a two-and-a-half-year contract with AD Alcorcón.
 Initially a backup option, he became a regular starter in 2018–19.

 Albacete

 On 12 August 2019, Eddy agreed to a four-year deal with fellow second division side Albacete.
 He and 17 others left in May 2021, following the team's relegation to the Primera División RFEF.

 Neftçi

 On 5 January 2022, Eddy signed for Azerbaijan Premier League champions Neftçi on a 2.5-year contract.
+With the team, he competed in the UEFA Europa Conference League, scoring in a home qualifying wins over Aris Limassol on 28 July 2022 and against Željezničar Sarajevo on 3 August the following year.
+On 21 June 2024, Neftçi announced the departure of Eddy.

+Johor Darul Ta'zim

+On 10 August 2024, Israfilov signed for Malaysia Super League side Johor Darul Ta'zim.

 International career

 Eddy's father, Domingo Pascual, was born in Luanda, Angola while his mother, Irada Israfilova, comes from Baku, Azerbaijan.
 As a result, he was eligible for these two countries, in addition to his native country of Spain.

 In May 2013, Eddy was called up by Azerbaijan for a friendly match against Qatar.
 However, he refused to link up with the national squad, alleging club obligations.

 On 8 January 2015, Azerbaijan's manager Robert Prosinečki declared that Eddy opted to represent the country.
 He made his debut on 28 March against Malta in a UEFA Euro 2016 qualifying match, replacing Vuqar Nadirov for the final nine minutes of a 2–0 win at the Tofiq Bahramov Stadium.